LIVE LTL RATES

 Capacity guarantee

 How is capacity guaranteed?
-Tender acceptance %?
+Tender-acceptance %?
 Backup carrier mechanism?
-What happens at peak/storm/disruption?
+What happens at peak / storm / disruption?

 Q3